ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 be injected into the build of an individual test executable.

 This is only an additive customization.
-The path will be added to the base/common path list speified by `:paths`  ↳ `:include` in the project file.
+The path will be added to the base/common path list specified by `:paths`  ↳ `:include` in the project file.
 If no list is specified in the project file, `TEST_INCLUDE_PATH()` entries will comprise the entire header search path list.